Ziad22tarek/Portfolio-Optimization-Website/README.md

 ## Usage

-<ol>Select the historical date range.</ol>
+<li>Select the historical date range.</li>
-<ol>Select the desired S&P 500 stocks for your portfolio.</ol>
+<li>Select the desired S&P 500 stocks for your portfolio.</li>
-<ol>Click the "Optimize" button to generate an optimized portfolio on the Efficient Frontier.</li>
+<li>Click the "Optimize" button to generate an optimized portfolio on the Efficient Frontier.</li>
-<ol>Explore the results and analyze the risk-return trade-offs.</li>
+<li>Explore the results and analyze the risk-return trade-offs.</li>